roxma/envrc-rs/README.md

 Firstly, [direnv](https://github.com/direnv/direnv) doesn't officially [support alias](https://github.com/direnv/direnv/issues/73) at the moment.

-Secondly, according to direnv documentation,
+Secondly,

 > direnv is actually creating a new bash process to load the stdlib, direnvrc
 > and .envrc, and only exports the environment diff back to the original shell

 However, envrc is simpler.
-It starts a new interactive bash shell and load the `.envrc` for you.
-The shell exits and returns your terminal back to the parent shell after you `cd` out of the directory.
+It spawns a new interactive bash and load `.envrc`.
+When you `cd` out of the directory, The shell exits and returns terminal back to the original shell.

 ## Usage